Still struggling with how to meet the federal OSHA’s requirements on protecting your employees from silica dust? You certainly aren’t alone.

 Ben Kruse, marketing director for Pulse-Bac Vacuums in Tulsa, Okla., says both are very important in a good vacuum system.
-All its vacuums come with HEPA filters, and they invented the automatic self-cleaning vacuum 15 years ago, which means even their original units meet today’s standards.
+All its vacuums come with HEPA filters, and they invented the automatic self-cleaning vacuum 15 years ago.
+This means even their original units meet today’s standards.

 “I’d make sure I have an automatic filter-cleaning mechanism because I wouldn’t want to fail a PEL (permissible exposure limit) test because one of my employees forgot to clean the filters like he should,” Kruse says.

 It’s not all about vacuums, however.
-Angelova, for instance, says Superabrasive is focusing on improving its grinder designs.
+Angelova, for instance, says Superabrasive is focusing on improving its grinder designs to combat dust control.
 And, both Hilti and Olathe, Kansas-based Husqvarna Construction Products are working on new shroud designs.

-Mark Michaels, director of product management for equipment for Husqvarna, says that company’s recently introduced MS 360 Vac Attachment is a good example of the company’s thinking.
+Mark Michaels is the director of product management for equipment for Husqvarna.
+He says that company’s recently introduced MS 360 Vac Attachment is a good example of the company’s thinking.